 Even for the old amount of 55,000 many resident doctors haven’t been paid for months of April and May.
 Come forward and take action for our corona warriors.
 While they are fighting a long battle for us, we have to fight for their demands.

 Sign this petition and demand State Education Minister to fulfill the demands of resident doctors of Maharashtra.

 15 May 2020

 Maharashtra continues to have the highest number of corona cases and deaths in India.
 We’re still lacking in essential medical facilities from PPE kits, masks to even the number of beds in hospitals.
-In such essential resource scarcity Resident medical officers (RMO) are filling the gaps in human resources.
+In such essential resource scarcity, resident medical officers (RMO) are filling the gaps in human resources.
 In Mumbai, the worst-hit city, Resident medical officers (RMO) account for almost 80% of the staff strength in COVID treatment facilities.

 Yet many of the Resident doctors haven’t been paid in 3 - 6 months.
 Only in Mumbai, 25 RMOs have contracted the infection on duty at different civic-run hospitals, while hundreds have been quarantined so far.

-“We are directly involved in the treatment of COVID patients.
+“We are directly involved in the treatment of Covid patients.
 Senior doctors hardly stay in isolation rooms.
 They just come and check the reports.
 We work around-the-clock for the patients,” said a doctor from King Edward Memorial (KEM) Hospital.

-“At a time of the pandemic, these students should be the first priority of the government.
-All other politicians are getting their salaries in time then why should these doctors, who are at the greatest risk of getting exposed to the virus, suffer?” said Dr. Abhijit More, co-convenor, Jan Aarogya Abhiyan while speaking to Hindustan Times.
+“At a time of pandemic, these students should be the first priority of the government.
+All other politicians are getting their salaries in time then why should these doctors, who are at the greatest risk of getting exposed to the virus, suffer?” said Dr Abhijit More, co-convenor, Jan Aarogya Abhiyan while speaking to Hindustan Times.